fpg1503/sinesp-swift/README.md

 > - Art.
 144 da Constituição Federal de 1988.

 ## Full disclaimer
-I do not take any responsibility for how you use this API/any of its information.
+I do not take any responsibility for how you use this API or any information you obtain using it.

 ## Known limitations
 - The API does not respond to API addresses outside Brazil.